 And for that I envy him, don’t you?

-Note: I was a guest of Canyon Lodge for two nights but the opinions expressed are my own.
+Note: I was a guest of Canyon Lodge for two nights but had free rein to write what I chose.
+I paid for all meals, drinks and travel costs.